PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 ![009-zod-errors](./images/009-zod-errors.png)

-Notice we are able to see our errors in the frontend.
+Notice we can see our errors in the front end.
 Let's create a new component called `ZodErrors` to help us display them inside our `SignupForm.tsx` file.

-First, navigate to `src/app/components/custom` and create new file called `ZodErrors.tsx` and paste in the following code.
+First, navigate to `src/app/components/custom`, create a new file called `ZodErrors.tsx`, and paste it into the following code.

 ```jsx
 export function ZodErrors({ error }: { error: string[] }) {